 We were able to make a plan with sedatives for a long flight and have plenty of time to test them and find the right balance.
 To be totally honest, my frenchie never responded to any of the medications and was very alert for the entire 15 hour travel day.

-The cat was really pretty easy, she responded well to the medications and was pretty zoned out for most of the travel day.
-I did get her a carrier that had expanding sides, so I was able to unzip them to give her more room on our 3 hour layover and in the plane as well.
+Our cat was really pretty easy, she responded well to the medications and was pretty zoned out for most of the travel day.
+I did get her this carrier that had multiple expanding sides, so I was able to unzip them to give her more room on our 3 hour layover and in the plane as well.
+She really enjoyed the extra space.

 My Frenchie was more difficult, many airlines had weight restrictions for dogs over 15 lbs, which meant she was not allowed to fly in cabin.
 However, snub nosed dogs come with their own restrictions as well and many cannot fly in cargo, so you are basically off limits for many if not most airlines.
 I did find that Delta did not have weight restrictions, just carrier size limits.
-So we were able to have her in that carrier under the seat in front of us for both of flights.
+We ended up getting her this carrier, with the soft sides and multiple storage pockets, I was able to store extra supplies and it was easily moldable as we were moving it around.
+Our frenchie was able to sit under the seat in front of us on both flights.

 Knowing All Your Options